KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 Bloom has an innate travel time of 0.3s with Amos’ bow.
 Currently no record of Amos’ bow’s passive dropping below 3 stacks for FFB.

-With Ganyu’s C1, the 15% Cryo shred is applied to the FFB of the first shot so long as FFA hits.
+With Ganyu’s C1, the 15% Cryo RES Shred is applied to the FFB of the first shot so long as FFA hits.

 **Evidence:**